 Consume Bulletproof coffee as your only caloric intake before a morning workout.
 Increasing your body's ability to burn fat for energy as opposed to burning sugar through carbohydrate intake can help make a fitter and more proficient version of you.

-Do use a glass blender.
+Do use a glass blender or even better a hand-held mixer or small frother.
 This may seem like a no-brainer, but embarrassingly enough the first few times I made Bulletproof coffee I was blending it in a plastic blender.
 I did this until it cracked from the heat and made a subsequent mess in the kitchen.